Access to Information and Publication Scheme

 We are committed to ensuring openness and transparency and being accountable in carrying out our activities as a registered social landlord in Scotland.

 The Freedom of Information (Scotland) Act 2002 (FOISA) gives you the right to ask us for information about the housing services that we deliver and for information that we have provided to the Scottish Housing Regulator about our financial wellbeing and governance.
 You can also ask us for the environmental information that we hold under the Environmental Information (Scotland) Regulations 2004 (EISRs).

 We already publish a large amount of information on our website and the Scottish Housing Regulator also publishes information about our activities and performance.

 Before requesting information from us, please browse our website and the Scottish Housing Regulator’s website to find out if the information you are looking for has already been published.
 We also publish the information that we have previously disclosed in response to requests in our Access to Information Disclosure Log.
 You can save yourself time by checking what has already been published, as we will normally direct you to that source when you make a request to us.

 FOISA requires us to produce and maintain a publication scheme and accompanying guide to information.
 We have adopted the Model Publication Scheme produced by the Scottish Information Commissioner.
-It shows what information we publish and how you can access it (Guide to Information and Model Publication Scheme).
+It shows what information we publish and how you can access it (see Guide to Information and Model Publication Scheme below).

 Information included in our publication scheme can be freely downloaded from our website.
 If you do not have access to the Internet, you can contact us or visit our offices to access this information.
 We may charge if you use this method in line with our Access to Information Charging Statement.
-This must be paid before the information is provided to you (Access to Information Charging Statement).
+This must be paid before the information is provided to you (see Access to Information Charging Statement below).